KazeDevID/utilities/README.md

-# 🛠️ Utilities
+# 🛠️ Utils Support

-A lightweight, zero-dependency utility library with a comprehensive set of helper functions for JavaScript and TypeScript.
+A lightweight, zero-dependency utils-support library with a comprehensive set of helper functions for JavaScript and TypeScript.
 This package provides a collection of utilities for working with arrays, objects, dates, strings, web functionality, and more.

 ## ✨ Features